 Cremation arrangements were entrusted to O'Hair &Wards Funeral Chapel Klamath Falls, and a private memorial service will be held at a later date.
 In lieu of flowers, memorial donations may be made to the Marie Clinton Memorial Educational Memorial Fund and/or the Klamath County Animal Shelter.

-To plant a tree in memory of Wanda "Sue" Ashford, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Wanda "Sue" Ashford, please visit our floral store.